ChuyueSun/VerusFT_RL/VERUSEARCH_ARCHITECTURE.md

 - After derisking this architecture, we can eventually scale-up to DeepSeek-V3.2-Speciale.

 **Value model (Vψ)**: predicts the probability a given node can reach a fully verified solution soon.
-- Not strictly required if your node scoring is strong, but often improves search efficiency.
+- Not strictly required if node scoring is strong, but often improves search efficiency.

 **Judge model**: checks spec non-regression, prompt alignment, and flags suspicious attempts, like writing a null Verus proof to avoid getting an error on a proof attempt.